Henry M. Crane: Professional affiliations

 Crane was a member and president of the Society of Automotive Engineers (SAE).
 In February 1920, he presented a paper on "Possible Effect of Aircraft Engine Development in Automobile Practice" for the national meeting of SAE.
-In 1920, he was chairman of the SAE Aeronautic Division of the Standards Committee, helping to write the American Air Safety Code for the U.S. Department of Commerce.
+The same year, he chaired the SAE Aeronautic Division of the Standards Committee, and helped write the American Air Safety Code for the U.S. Department of Commerce in 1926.
 In 1920, he also was chairman of the SAE Automobile Lighting Division of the Standards Committee, helping to reduce the glare from car headlights.

-In 1922, Crane was vice president of SAE and the research committee chairman.
-In 1925, he was the SAE president and advocated for better automobile headlights.
-The challenges he outlined were the cost of needed equipment, adjusting the light-beam when the car is pitched on it springs, inexpensive cars with inferior equipment, and setting the light beams so that they are adequate—but not blinding to approaching vehicles.
+In 1923, Crane was vice president of SAE and the research committee chairman.
+In 1925, now SAE president, he advocated for better automobile headlights.
+The problems he outlined with current systems were the cost of needed equipment, adjusting the light beam when the car is pitched on its springs, inexpensive cars with inferior equipment, and setting the light beams so that they are adequate—but not blinding to approaching vehicles.
 Crane suggested that regulations and enforcement were needed to solve the problem.

-In 1922, Crane testified at the United States Senate's Hearings on the High Cost of Gasoline and Other Petroleum Products.
-He testified about experiments conducted by the SAE research committee with the United States Bureau of Standards, which aimed "to determine the economically correct grade of fuel to use" to achieve "the greatest mileage per gallon, with other operating conditions being met."
+In 1923, Crane testified at the United States Senate Hearings on the High Cost of Gasoline and Other Petroleum Products.
+He spoke about experiments conducted by the SAE research committee with the United States Bureau of Standards, which aimed "to determine the economically correct grade of fuel to use" to achieve "the greatest mileage per gallon, with other operating conditions being met."
 Tests were conducted under different weather conditions, variations in lubrication, and various drivers.

 In 1922, he served on the National Advisory Committee for Aeronautics' committee on power plants for aircraft.
-In 1922–23, he was on the executive committee of the National Research Council's Advisory Board of Highway Research.
+In 1922 and 1923, he was on the executive committee of the National Research Council's Advisory Board of Highway Research.
 He was also a member of the American Society of Mechanical Engineers (ASME).
 In 1931, he represented ASME in an advisory capacity for the Yale University Institute of Human Relations' study of human social problems.
 He was a member of the American Gas Association, serving on the office labor saving devices committee.